 M. Ed., LMHC, NCC

-Steven Hassan is one of the foremost authorities on undue influence (mind control) and controlling groups and individuals.
-He understands the subject from the unique perspective as both a former cult member and as a clinical professional who has been working full time in the field since 1976.
+Steven Hassan has helped thousands of individuals and families recover from undue influence (mind control).
+With over 40 years of experience he is sought after as one of the foremost authorities on undue influence (mind control) and controlling groups and individuals.
+Steve understands the subject from a unique perspective as both a former cult member and as a clinical professional.

 Steven is the Founding Director of the Freedom of Mind Resource Center, a coaching, consulting, and training organization dedicated to supporting individuals to have the freedom to think clearly and to freely consider how they want to live their lives.
 Steven pioneered a breakthrough method called the Strategic Interactive Approach (SIA), an effective and legal alternative for families to help cult members.
 The SIA teaches family and friends how to strategically influence the individual involved in the cult.